 This was the most amazing thing to me: Japanese hotels – even the small, middle-class ones I stayed at – supply you with a nightgown or pajama or a Yukata, a light Japanese cotton robe.
-And you get a fresh one every day; which of course is terrible in environmental aspects, but those aren’t Japan’s strong suit, anyway.
+And you get a fresh one every day; which of course is terrible from environmental point of view, but those aren’t Japan’s strong suit, anyway.

 Just so you know, you’ll also find at least a water heater and tea bags in your room, sometimes even coffee – real coffee, not this Nescafé sh** – and bottled water.